 Q. Why does your work stand out from others who do what you do?

 A. Unfortunately, most Dog Trainer do not invest their time in studying the psychology of the animals they attempt to train.
 The result?
 The inability to offer consistent and permanent solutions to your dog's unwanted and dangerous behavior.
 If you do not completely understand a dog's emotional, psychological and therefore physical needs and wants, how can you really help them?
-The Happy and Balanced Dog's head Behaviorist Jonathan Reed is an expert in understanding your dog's language and can help you bridge the gap of communication in order to understand how to keep them (and you) happy forever.
+Dog Behaviorist Jonathan Reed is an expert in understanding your dog's language and can help you bridge the gap of communication in order to understand how to keep them (and you) happy forever.

 Q. What do you like most about your job?

 A. Many people feel forced to work jobs just for the satisfaction of an income and nothing else.
 I feel we all have a choice in what we do and encourage everyone to find something they are passionate about and make a living off of that, even if it might come with some uncomfortable risks.
 For me, the satisfaction derived from saving a dog's life and saving the sanity of the people I work with is almost unmatched by any other experience.
 I encourage all people I work with to become Happy and Balanced individuals so they can experience the best life has to offer.
 I rest well every night knowing that what I do is good for my environment and good for my fellow humans and their loved canines.